axelchalon/axelchalon.github.io/0-book-review/_posts/2024-12-30-priya-parker-art-of-gathering-summary.md

 		* If you want diversity, **polarize** and exclude the middle.
 			* **Activate the diversity.** (Potential vs activated diversity)
 	* **No invites by obligation.** (× ["Fuck Yes, or No"](https://markmanson.net/fuck-yes))
-	* "If everyone is invited, no one is invited.
-By closing the door, you create the room."
+	* "**If everyone is invited, no one is invited.** By closing the door, you create the room."
 	* Multi-part gatherings: attend all or none.
 Else the energy gets disrupted.
 ^
 # Pre-game